deepik27/simple-toolchain-20210602121701501/README.md

 ## Activating the Bluemix services

-Before you can use the IBM IoT for Automotive - Fleet Management Starter Application, you need to set up and activate the dependent Bluemix services, as outlined in the following procedure:
+Before you can use the IBM IoT for Automotive - Fleet Management Starter Application, you need to do the following tasks:

 - [Activate the **IBM IoT for Automotive** service](#activate)
 - [Configure authentication](#authent)